08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 * learn to defend your code if your teammate does not agree with how you wrote it e.g. using performant code over readable code in some cases
 * dont work in silence, communicate if may mali sa data niyo to data engineers, have someone quality assure your code

+* How do you make sure that you deploy quality code in production?
+* What would you do if you deploy bad code in prod?
+* What would you do if you have duplicates in your data in prod?
+* If your teammate does not agree with your code, how do you handle that situation?

 ## TEchnical Coding Interview Questions:
 1. FIzzBuzz variation question from Leetcode
 2. Simple mathematics and logic question